Mikes-Bridge-Scorer/bonus-bridge-pwa/README.md

 # bonusbridge
-Bonus Bridge game for 4 players with trial version included
+A competitive Bonus Bridge game for 4 players with trial version included